wavefrontHQ/docs/pages/doc/wavefront_obsolescence_policy.md

 #### Original Implementation

-Wavefront originally stored delta values internally as regular metrics emitted every minutes.
+Before release 2020.26, Wavefront originally stored delta values internally as regular metrics emitted every minutes.

 For the above example if the data measured across 3 minutes had been a total of: 10 errors in minute 1, 15 errors in minute 2, and 5 errors in minute 3 then if you queried `ts(errors.count)` for that time range you would see a monotonically increasing count showing 10, 25, 30 across those 3 minutes.

 #### New Implementation

-Now we have a new data type specifically for storing delta counters.
-Data ingestion of delta counters remains unchanged (∆ character indicates delta counter) but the data is now queried via `cs()` instead of `ts()`.
+Starting with release 2020.26, Wavefront has a new data type specifically for storing delta counters.
+Data ingestion of delta counters remains unchanged, and a delta (∆) is still required to indicate a delta counter, but the data is now queried via `cs()` instead of `ts()`.
 The original delta counters still report minutely, but instead of maintaining a monotonically increasing count they report the total number of increments that occurred within each minute.
-In out example, `cs(errors.count)` displays values of 10, 15, and 5.
+In our example, `cs(errors.count)` displays values of 10, 15, and 5.
+See [Counters and Delta Counters](delta_counters.html#counters-and-delta-counters-basics) for details and examples.